WinVector/wrapr/extras/bquote.md

     ## [1] 3 4

 In the above the name "`y`" is captured from the source-code.
+We thus say "`$`" is a *code capturing interface*, it works by looking at our source code!
 For another program to use this notation we might need a *macro facility* to substitute in a name coming form another variable.
-However, `R` supplies the `[[]]` notation which is a *value-oriented* interface, meaning we do not need to resort to macros.
+However, `R` supplies the `[[]]` notation which is a *value-oriented* interface, meaning what `[[]]` does is purely a function of the values made available to it (independent of what the code that supplies those values looks like).

 ``` r
 COLUMNNAME <- "y"